 It was a mild winter.
 Without the precipitation, snow on the ground, the water to fill the rivers there’s a potential of forest fires and lessening of water supply.
 It is worrisome to have such mild winters.

 He is excited that the youth are getting involved in impacting climate change.
-Her niece knows how to recycle which is an advancement from the days when he was much younger.
-The earth needs to be sustainable place to live and it is important for everyone to be part of that cause.
+His niece knows how to recycle which is an advancement from the days when he was much younger.
+The earth needs to be a sustainable place to live and it is important for everyone to be part of that cause.

 Finns celebrate name days, meaning that on each day of the year someone’s name is acknowledged.
 There is an old way of saying related to the name days: Simo builds bridges and Antti carries buggy shafts.
 Simo’s day is celebrated in October and it used to be that the winter frost came by Simo’s day.
 By Antti’s day which is celebrated in November, the frost used to be strong enough for the horse buggies to travel in the forests.
 The farmers could begin forestry work as the ground was sturdy and not soft under the buggy reels.

 In today’s climate the winter frost comes much later and sometimes not until January.
 The old-school horse buggies would sink into the soft forest floors.
 She believes that a good frost would also give nature a chance to rest.
-Now there are more plant diseases, pests and weeds and more pesticides are needed to control farming
+Now there are more plant diseases, pests and weeds and more pesticides are needed to control farming.

 She is from Brazil, Porto Alegre and thinks that it is impossible not to see the effects of climate change.
 She has particularly seen its signs in the southern Brazil, through torrential rains, flash floods, and heavy winds that now occur more frequently.
 These climate events have led to people losing their homes and belongings that often took life times to build.
 Many farmers have lost their crops, their livelihood but also this has made it harder for people to access food.
 She thinks that it is important to be attentive to the individual choices we make because these choices have an impact in climate change.
 But collective pressure for actions is needed so that we can detain further climate changes.

 She is worried how the climate may change and how it may influence her future.
-She hopes that we can stop the climate change.
+She hopes that we can stop climate change.

 A couple of years ago she visited the Amazon forest for the first time in her life and found herself overwhelmed by an infinite sense of beauty and the power of nature, trees, water, birds and other living species.
 She felt like a speckle in the panorama of life.
 In seeing such beauty in an environment full of vitality and strength made her think of other environments that are dying, like forests, coral reefs, and glaciers.
-The loss of these environments made her feel like losing tissue of her own body, her own life, and all the richness that she carries with herself.
+The loss of these environments made her feel like losing tissue of her own body, her own life, and all the richness that she carries within herself.